SSG3800/Retail-POS-System/README.md

-The default password is `admin`.
+The default password is `1111`.
 Please change it in the Settings tab!